-The Scottish Mining Museum can be found beside the A7 in Newtongrange, three miles south of the Edinburgh bypass.
+The National Mining Museum Scotland, previously known as the Scottish Mining Museum, can be found beside the A7 in Newtongrange, three miles south of the Edinburgh bypass.
 It is Scotland's national museum for the coal mining industry, and provides a home for a number of important national collections as well as caring for the above-ground remains of the Lady Victoria Colliery.

 By the early years of the 1900s, nearly 150,000 people were directly employed in Scotland's mining industry; out of a total population at the time of around 4.5 million.
 Scotland's coal industry produced over 40 million tons of coal each year, and powered much of the rest of the country's economy at a time when Glasgow was generally considered to be the second city of the British Empire.

 And yet... by the time the industry was nationalised in 1946, direct employment was down to around 80,000 people in 300 mines, producing around 23 million tons of coal each year.
 And by 1980 the equivalent figures were 20,000 employees, 7 million tons production, and around 30 mines.
 Today the only coal extracted in Scotland comes from open cast sites, and there are no deep mines in production.